-Actual Duration – (calculated automatically) – The actual numbers of days taken to complete the task.
+Actual Duration – (calculated automatically) – The actual number of days taken to complete the task.
+In the Hourly Planner, this is the actual number of hours taken to complete the task.

 Dates can be easily added by typing dd/mm or mm/dd and the template automatically displays the correct date.
 Eg. Typing 5/12 in the United States automatically converts it to 12th May 2015 or typing 12/5 in the UK converts to 12th May 2015

 The duration is automatically calculated if you enter the start date and end date and the end date is automatically calculated if you enter the start date and duration.
 Please note that the automatic calculations accounts for Resource-based holidays and workdays and in the Hourly planner the resource hours as well.